 Students may appeal a negative decision to the admission committee once, either after a first or second denial.
 The committee’s decision after an appeal is final, so students who appeal after an initial denial forfeit their opportunity for a second application.

-To submit an appeal, students must email Erica Rojas (Erica.Rojas@Eccles.Utah.Edu) a short statement, indicating the wish to appeal and explaining any special circumstances that will help the committee evaluate the case.
+To submit an appeal, students must email Madeline Rossman (Madeline.Rossman@Eccles.Utah.edu) a short statement, indicating the wish to appeal and explaining any special circumstances that will help the committee evaluate the case.